BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R.rst

 Working with `matrix` objects
 ***********************

-The main difference between a `data.frame` object and a `matrix` object is that each column of a `data.frame` is free to have it's own format, whereas all values within an entire `matrix` must have the same format.
+The main difference between a `data.frame` object and a `matrix` object is that each column of a `data.frame` is free to have it's own format, whereas all values within an entire `matrix` must have the same format (e.g. all numbers).
 One nice thing about `matrix` objects is that functions in R can be applied to all values at once.
-Note, that after setting the gene identifiers to row names, all values in `scaledcounts` is now a number.
+Note, that after setting the gene identifiers to row names, all values in `scaledcounts` are now numbers.

-For gene expression it is common to work with log-scaled count data because these tend to adhere more closely to normal distributions than count data.
+For gene expression, it is common to work with log-scaled count data because these tend to adhere more closely to normal distributions than count data.
 The one caveat to this that log(0) = -Inf.
 To overcome this, it is common practice to add a small value prior to performing log-transformations, most commonly by adding one to every value, log(1) = 0.

 .. code:: R

     # 1 Use the `as.matrix()` function to convert `scaledcounts` to a matrix.

     # 2 Add a pseudocount to every value.